aksakalli/jekyll-doc-theme/_docs/datasets/nodeprop.md

 ### Dataset `tgbn-token` ([Leaderboard](../leader_nodeprop/#tgbn-token)):

-**Temporal Graph:** The `tgbn-reddit` dataset is a user and cryptocurrency token transaction network.
+**Temporal Graph:** The `tgbn-token` dataset is a user and cryptocurrency token transaction network.
 Both users and tokens are nodes and each edge indicates the transaction from a user to a token.
 The edge weights indicate the amount of token transferred and considering the disparity between weights, we normalized the edge weights using logarithm.

 **Prediction task:** The task considered for this dataset is to predict how frequently a user will interact with various types of tokens over the next week.